LeonLonsdale/react-notes/how-react-works.md

    The key prop can be used in instances where this is not thte behaviour we're hoping for, and we want a new component instance with new state.

 2. Elements with a stable key prop stay the same across renders.

+## Key Prop

+- A special prop that we can use to tell the diffing algorithm that an element is unique.
+- Allows React to distinguish between multiple instances of the same component type.
+- When a key stays the same across renders, the element remains in the DOM, even if the position in the tree changes.
+- When a key changes between renders, the element will be destroyed and a new one created, even if the poision in the tree is the same as before.

+### Keys in Lists

+In a list with no keys, if a new item is added to the start of the list, the original items in the list will be the same but change position.
+With no stable key, these elements will be destroyed and rerendered by React.
+With a stable key, however, react knows that it doesn't have to rerender them, and keeps them in teh DOM.

+### Key prop to reset state.

+In some cases, the props provided to a component may change, but the component itself remains the same and in the same position.
+If the state is not changing then this will not be rerendered when the prop content changes - when the same element is in the same position, the state is preserved.
+We can therefore use a Key to let react know that something changed, so the state is reset.